yssource/rhai/README.md

 record == "Bob X. Davis: age 42 ❤\n";
 ```

-The following standard functions operate on strings:
+The following standard functions (defined in the standard library but excluded if you use the `no_stdlib` feature) operate on strings:

 * `len` - returns the number of characters (not number of bytes) in the string
 * `pad` - pads the string with an character until a specified number of characters